Bai Chunli

 Bai Chunli (白春礼; born September 26, 1953) is a Chinese physical chemist, nanotechnology scientist, and academic administrator.
 He is a professor at the Chinese Academy of Sciences Institute of Chemistry.

-In academia, he previously served as president of the Chinese Academy of Sciences from 2011 to 2020 and president of the University of the Chinese Academy of Sciences from 2001 to 2014.
-He also served as president of the World Academy of Sciences from 2012 to 2018, vice chairperson of the China Association for Science and Technology from 2001 to 2011, and chairperson of the Chinese Chemical Society from 1999 to 2010.
+In academia, Bai served as president of the Chinese Academy of Sciences from 2011 to 2020 and as president of the University of the Chinese Academy of Sciences from 2001 to 2014.
+In organizations, Bai served as president of the World Academy of Sciences from 2012 to 2018, as vice chairperson of the China Association for Science and Technology from 2001 to 2011, and as chairperson of the Chinese Chemical Society from 1999 to 2010.

-He is honorary president of the University of Science and Technology of China and of the University of the Chinese Academy of Sciences.
+Bai is honorary president of the University of Science and Technology of China and of the University of the Chinese Academy of Sciences.

-Education and early life
+Early life and education

 Bai Chunli's father was a teacher in a public elementary school before the Civil War.
 When Bai was young, his father taught and explained ancient poems and their messages to Bai.
 In 1966, Bai Chunli went to middle school, and after only 4 years of study, he got a high school diploma.
 Graduating from high school during the Cultural Revolution, Bai joined the Down to the Countryside Movement with other young people.
 He worked at the Inner Mongolia production and construction corps mechanical transport company as a driver and clerical staff from September 1970 to September 1974.

 In 1974, after three rounds of secret balloting for the soldiers of the whole company, and later taking written examinations, Bai Chunli became an undergraduate student of Peking University as a "worker, peasant and soldier student with practical experience."

 In January 1978, Bai graduated from Peking University Department of Chemistry with a major in catalysis.
 In October 1978, He was admitted to the Chinese Academy of Sciences Institute of Chemistry, where he received a Master of Science in structural chemistry in 1981 and a Doctor of Science in 1985.